 Besides gaining valuable research experience, summer research students have access to leadership and communication skills workshops.
 The research program also gives students the opportunity to meet with veterinarians working in industry and government.
 Another addition is an annual research poster day that encourages undergraduate student to showcase their research work.

-The WCVM's longest-running undergraduate research program is financially supported by the four Western Canadian provinces.
+The WCVM's longest-running undergraduate research program is financially supported by British Columbia, Saskatchewan and Manitoba — the college's three provincial funding partners.
 The program provides WCVM veterinary students with valuable research experiences and introduces them to the world of veterinary and biomedical research.
 Ultimately, the goal is to encourage more western Canadian students to pursue advanced training in veterinary medicine or biomedical sciences.

-The WCVM Research Office will accept applications for the Interprovincial Undergraduate Student Summer Research program in January of each year.
+The WCVM Research and Graduate Studies Office annually accepts applications for the Interprovincial Undergraduate Summer Research program in January.
 Final decisions will be announced by the first week in February.

 Please complete the application form and append the following materials: